 – Actually rest one day a week.
 Really.
 Literally just don’t do anything.
 So un-American, but so helpful.

 – Treat your post and between run diet like it matters.
 It does.
 Eat for a purpose and your body will notice the difference.

-I typically tell my athletes who want to qualify for Boston that they need 300 focused days of injury-free training for a year.
+I typically tell my athletes who want to qualify for Boston that they should shoot for 300 focused days of injury-free training (not necessarily running) for a year.
 It’s not the number that counts.
 It’s the concept of percentages.
 If you take one day off a week to rest, on average, you need to be not sick and not injured 95% of the year to get in about 300 days worth of training.
 That is mad consistency.
 And if you can train with consistent, pain-free effort, then you have a chance at doing work that makes a difference in your training, racing, and life.
 No quad shocking, calf smashing voodoo, or shady dark web injectables required.